What Business Owners Can And Can’t Do: Google Review Policy

 High-quality, positive reviews from your customers can improve your business visibility and increase the likelihood that a shopper will visit your location.”

-So responding to all your Google reviews isn’t just allowed, but encouraged for improving local SEO.
+So responding to all your Google reviews (and responding quickly) isn’t just allowed, but encouraged for improving local SEO.

 This can boost your visibility and presence by helping your business to climb local search rankings.